Who are you?

 What does this mean?

-Remember that you are and will always be valid.
+Whatever you wrote, remember that you are and will always be valid.